AsoStrife/Delaunay-Triangulation/README.md

     qputenv("QT_SCREEN_SCALE_FACTORS",QByteArray("1"));
     QApplication app(argc, argv);

-But it work good with my QT version, using different version of QT it could be necessary to change with:
+But it works good with my QT version, using different version of QT it could be necessary to change with:

 	qputenv("QT_DEVICE_PIXEL_RATIO", "2");